sharkovsky/sharkovsky.github.io/_posts/2017-06-07-naive-backprop.markdown

 ### Show me the code!

-A simple implementation that pretty much follows the notation from this blog post is given in:
+A simple implementation that pretty much follows the notation from this blog post is [here](https://github.com/sharkovsky/sharkovsky.github.io/blob/master/code/FullyConnected-py3.ipynb).